bottad/Stepper-Driver-Calculator/README.md

 # Stepper-Driver Current Calculator

-This program calculates the reference Voltage on different stepper drivers for a chosen maximal phase current.
+This Desktop application calculates the reference Voltage for different stepper drivers to limit its maximum output current to a desired value.
+Some safety margins can be included directly as well.

-## upported Drivers:
+## Supported Drivers:

 - A4988
 - DRV8825S